NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 ## Checking in Bundled NativeScript Applications

-Key benefits of bundling a NativeScript app are:
+Key benefits of using webpack to bundle a NativeScript app are:
 - improve the app startup time
 - decrease the size of the app